| Title: | Feature Extraction and Statistics for Time Series |

 The period of the seasonality. |

-Note that the default 'unit root function' for unitroot_nsdiffs()
+Note that the default 'unit root function' for unitroot_nsdiffs() is based

 on the seasonal strength of an STL decomposition.
 This is not a test for the